allenj12/anchor/README.md

 `cons`, `car`, `cdr`, `set-car!`, `set-cdr!`, `nil`, and `null?` are built into the language.
 `cons` allocates a two-slot cell from the current arena.

 `nil` is the zero value — a null pointer.
-Pass it to any `ffi` function expecting a pointer; `null?` tests for it. `nil` is distinct from integer `0`: a null check tests the pointer, not the integer value.
+It is identical to integer `0` at the bit level; `null?` simply tests whether the value is zero.

 ```anchor
 (let lst (cons 1 (cons 2 (cons 3 nil))))